Drew Barrymore's childhood addiction in her traumatic early years saw her sent to rehab, alone for 18 months, before her thirteenth birthday.

 Drew with ET director Steven Spielberg at the time of filming

 After her parents divorced, when Drew was nine, her mother began taking her to nightclubs up to five times a week, where the young girl started taking drugs, socialising with older men and referring to herself as a ‘party girl’.
-Drew was then checked into a mental institution at 13-years-old and left her there alone for a year and a half, her mother only visiting ‘occasionally’.
+Drew Barrymore’s childhood addiction saw her checked into a mental institution at 13-years-old and left there alone for a year and a half, her mother only visiting ‘occasionally’.

 Subsequently, Drew was emancipated and legally separated from her parents, moving into a flat by herself at the age of just 14.